owlbarn/owl/INSTALL.md

 ## Troubleshooting

-A common source of frustration when installing `owl` is the possible appearence of linking errors (see for example https://github.com/owlbarn/owl/issues/450).
+A common source of frustration when installing `owl` is the possible appearance of linking errors (see for example https://github.com/owlbarn/owl/issues/450).
 This usually happens when installing `owl` on ubuntu (where it depends on how openblas is complied and packaged), but could happen in other distributions (see for example https://discuss.ocaml.org/t/owl-undefined-symbols-after-standard-installation/4186/13).
 The only way we could solve those issues is to recompile `openblas` and install it manually.
 You can see how we do it by looking at the Docker files in the repository: https://github.com/owlbarn/owl/blob/master/docker/Dockerfile.ubuntu